SteelCompendium/data-bestiary-md/Dwarf Reel Winch.md

 | Keywords: Ranged, Weapon | Type: Maneuver      |
 | Distance: Ranged 10      | Target: 3 creatures |

-****Effect****
-Pull 5.
+Effect: Pull 5.
 A slowed or restrained target is pulled an additional 2.
 A target restrained by a dwarf can be pulled this way.

 **We Have a Quota!**